Florida Payroll Tax Registration

 Use Mosey to register for payroll tax in Florida.

-As an employer in Florida, you are required to register with the Department of Revenue for reemployment tax (Unemployment Insurance tax) if: (a) You are liable for federal Unemployment Tax, (b) Have had one or more employees in 20 different weeks within a calendar year, or (c) Have quarterly payroll of $1,500 or more in a calendar year.
-Note: You do not need to register for withholding tax as there is no personal income tax in Florida.
+As an employer in Florida, you are required to register with the Department of Revenue for reemployment tax (Unemployment Insurance tax) if: (a) You are liable for Federal Unemployment Tax, (b) Have had one or more employees in 20 different weeks within a calendar year, or (c) Have paid wages of $1,500 or more in a calendar year.
+You do not need to register for withholding tax as there is no personal income tax in Florida.
+Note: 501(c)(3) nonprofit organizations must register if they employ four or more workers for any portion of a day in 20 different calendar weeks during the current or preceding calendar year.
+501(c)(3) organizations will have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Florida Unemployment Compensation Trust Fund for benefits paid to terminated employees.

 1. File Business Tax Application